telerik/xaml-docs/controls/raddocking/styles-and-templates/styling-controlling-appearance.md

 ---
 title: Controlling Appearance
 page_title: Controlling Appearance
-description: This article lists some ways in which the RadDocking appearance can be customized
+description: This article lists some ways in which the RadDocking appearance can be customized.
 slug: raddocking-styling-controlling-appearance
 tags: controlling,appearance
 published: True